 - Understand the needs and behaviors of users.
 This is key to building a product people want to use.
 Employ qualitative research, including studies and one-on-one interviews, to understand users' behaviors and desires.

 - Pay attention to the differences in user behavior.
 After moving to the quantitative stage of measuring user behavior, don't just focus on the behaviors of the majority because not every user behaves the same way.
 Ask what you can learn from the behavior of the minority.
 Be open to every possibility, even if the findings don't align with the initial assumptions.

 - Do UX research at every stage of a project.
 Although it may be best to conduct most research at the beginning to ensure the project is on track, it's also important to save some resources and budget to also conduct research later in the project.

 - Conduct usability testing during the refinement and iteration phase.
 This will help provide an indication of what features should be added and what needs to be fixed by revealing how users interact with early versions of the product.

 - Communicate the findings of usability tests, studies, quantitative and qualitative research, and user interviews with the developers working on the product.
 UX researchers should translate their users' needs into the technical language that the developers and the product team will understand.

 How to become a UX researcher

-- in-depth understanding of user interface design;
+- In-depth understanding of user interface design.

-- working knowledge of behavioral analysis, quantitative methodology and statistics;
+- Working knowledge of behavioral analysis, quantitative methodology and statistics.

-- great communication and interpersonal skills.
+- Good teamwork, communication and collaboration skills.